HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 The order can be used to build an ordered stack out of it.
 This stack is used to pass a certain payload into it, pass through every layer in their respective order and allow each layer to modify a possible result that is returned at the end of the stack iteration.
 In the case of an [emitter](../portal-developer/emitter.md) stack the payload is a set of identities and its return value are resolved entities.
-The flow components in a stack can halt stack iteration to allow full influence of behaviour.
+The flow components in a stack can intercept stack iteration to allow full influence of behaviour.
 The `next` method of the stack is the first entrypoint of a stack to start the layer iteration.

 ![](../../assets/uml/flow-component/finder-stack-call.svg)